thaochu05/thaochu05/README.md

-# Hi there 🤗, My name is Thao Chu!
+# Hi there 🤗, My name is Thao!

 ## Data Analyst/ Business Analyst